-Roasted Garlic Dipping Sauce with Fresh Ginger and Tamari
+Roasted Garlic Dipping Sauce Recipe:

-1 large head roasted
+1 large head roasted garlic*

-3/4 cup extra-virgin
+3/4 cup extra-virgin olive oil

-1/2 cup good-quality aged
+1/2 cup good-quality aged balsamic vinegar

 1 tablespoon tamari sauce or soy sauce